Okay so WHAT is this again?

 Our SIXTEENTH Gothtober calendar embraced casino culture, quite the gamble!
 Inside this calendar, you’ll find singing, stop-motion animation, witches, mermaids, disguises… it was a voracious fun-filled variety of ghastly treasures!

 For our fourteenth year we focused on “metamorphosis” the changing, fluctuating and simmering aspects of transformation!
-Click on the bloody severed finger and be whisked away to the Gothtober artworks of 2016.
+Click on the bloody severed finger (or this type) and be whisked away to the Gothtober artworks of 2016.

 We went literary in 2014, an entire bookshelf of cultivated, lettered works, some of them familiar, some of them yet to be discovered.
 Gothtober is very well read, we’ve got classics like “War and Pieces” and “Of Lice and Men” but we’re not afraid to read newer, nonfiction titles like “The New Spider Diet” and “101 Brain Recipes.”
 We believe in self improvement.
 Settle in for the night with our shelf of tomes, you won’t be disappointed.